melvin0kuo/Melvin0Kuo/README.md

 ## English Version

 ## 👨‍💻 About Me
 I am currently a senior AI major student at [TamKang University](https://tku.edu.tw) in Taiwan.
 My primary focus is in computer vision, image processing, artificial intelligence, machine learning, and natural language processing (NLP).
-I have a passion for developing AI models, especially in areas like **semantic segmentation** and **deep learning**.
+I have a passion for developing AI models, especially in areas like **semantic segmentation** and **computer vision**.

 I am also actively involved in AI research and am constantly exploring ways to apply AI in practical scenarios.
 I have recently applied for the pre-research student qualification in my department and am looking for opportunities to collaborate with professors on cutting-edge AI projects.